'RECOVERED MEMORIES' EXHIBITION

 The stories by the eminent authors who accompany the reader on this journey invite us to remember Spain's vital role in key episodes

-These authors drew their inspiration from the exhibition Recovered memories.
-Spain, New Orleans, and the support for the American Revolution.
+These authors drew their inspiration from the exhibition Recovered Memories.
+Spain and Support for the American Revolution.
 Besides, the cover of the book is a fragment of the work The March of Gálvez, a painting by Augusto Ferrer-Dalmau which is part of that exhibition.

 The book, sponsored by Iberdrola, has a prologue written by Ignacio Galán, the company's chairman, who says that "the stories by the eminent authors who accompany the reader on this journey invite us to remember Spain's vital role in episodes that, while pivotal, are largely unknown."